shaunmk/Bilevel-ILS-Rosetta/README.md

 I have only tested this on OSX versions <= 10.9.5, using rather old compilers (llvm-gcc-4.2).
 You will need to be prepared to use this (or similar) compiler as your system default ```gcc```.
 If you do not want this, it is still possible to use a compiler other than the system default, but you will need to edit the build configuration files in ```/path/to/rosetta_source/tools/build```.
 Please raise an issue and let me know if you are trying to do this.

 I did try to build with Apple's newer LLVM compilers (v6.0), but this did not work.
 I suspect it might be down to adjusting compiler options in ```/path/to/rosetta_source/tools/build/basic.settings``` - you may be able to get ideas from the version of this file in newer releases of Rosetta, which do work fine on up-to-date MacOS systems.
 All my production work was done on Linux with GCC, so this is just something I never spent much time on.
 Please let me know if you are able to get it to work!

+# TODO
+- Table with all newly defined command-line options, what they do and their defaults